Seteeri/Particle/snippets/notes/PARTICLE.md

       * As user moves, ptr changes are stored in history
     * Create special command to create pointer symbols [Later]

+  * Draw default symbols
+    * Draw worker globals (anything starting with *)
+    * Refactor symbol particles
+      * Data stores symbol
+      * A/CAR = NIL
+      * B/CDR = VAL
+    * Limit draw lengths to N items (def=12)
+      * ...then move to newline
+      * any changes to this might have to redraw everything
+        * spatial map will allow optimization

   * List Handling
     * Create list
     * Enter/exit list